Difference Between Frog and Toad

 Frog is the tailless amphibians that are thin and slimy than toads.
 Largely they are carnivorous and belong to the order of Anura.
 Frogs are among the five most diverse vertebrates.

-Toad is a member of Bufoniade, which are also called a true toad.
+The toad is a member of Bufoniade, which is also called a true toad.
 They have dry skin, short legs, a bumpy body that covers the parotid glands.

 Comparison Table